rcamacho89/terraform-workshop/README.md

 This example can be applied in Windows or Linux.

+You must create an iam user with Programmatic Access in your AWS environment, because the Terraform will interact with AWS APIs and of course this user needs special privileges to create your resources.

 ```bash
 # aws configure --profile (PROFILE_NAME)
 AWS Access Key ID [None]: (YOUR ACCESS KEY ID)